zemin-xu/zemin-xu.github.io/_posts/2020-11-08-marker-based-augmented-reality.md

 The first limitation is that, when there is no correct target in scene, the solution will still try matching.
 The second limitation is that, the computation time will vary according to sample image.
 However, this can be improved by increasing the threshold to make detected keypoints less.

+## Conclusion

+After doing this project, I have gained a better understanding on state-of-the-art descriptors theoretically and practically.
+I also learned a basic way to carry out a scientific and quantitative way to do benchmark test of algorithms and the way to document it.
+Finally, I learned how to evaluate a solution's performance.

 ## References